 Speedy’s idea although we made the pretty little things together.

-- about 1 c. of panko or Japanese bread crumbs (don’t know if ordinary bread crumbs will work)
+- 1 cup panko - Japanese bread crumbs (don’t know if ordinary bread crumbs will work)

-- about 1 and 1/2 c. of vegetable cooking oil for frying
+- 1 and 1/2 cups cooking oil - for frying

 - 2 to 3 tomatoes

-- about 1 c. of shredded cheese (we used sharp Cheddar but feel free to use what you’ve got)
+- 1 cup shredded cheese - (we used sharp Cheddar but feel free to use what you’ve got)

 - Place the flour, egg and panko in bowls.
 Stir 1 tsp. of salt and 1/2 tsp. of pepper into each bowl.
 Arrange the bowls like an assembly line.